 In November 2021, the Company executed founder option agreements with four Class F members.
 The terms of the agreements grant each founder the right and option to purchase common stock up to 25% of the total shares in the Founders' Option Pool upon the consummation of the Company's IPO.
 The Founder's Option Pool is a pool of shares reserved for founding members of the Company and will be comprised of 15% of the total shares of common stock outstanding immediately prior to the initial closing of the IPO.
 The options will vest in 20% installments.
 Each installment will vest upon the closing price of common stock reaching certain milestones ranging from 200% to 600% of the IPO price.
 If the vesting condition is not achieved within three years of the grant date, the options will forfeit.
-As of December 31, 2021, the options have not reached any of the vesting milestones required and as such, the probability of reaching each milestone has been factored into the value to be recognized over the three-year vesting period.
+As of December 31, 2021, the options have not reached any of the value to be recognized over the three-year vesting period.
 As of December 31, 2021, \$980 of equity-based compensation expense has been recognized relating to these stock options.
 The total unrecognized equity-based compensation expense was \$77,067 as of December 31, 2021.